AnClark/faust-vst/README.md

-`midi:ctrl` attributes in the Faust source), multi-channel voice assignment for polyphonic instrument plugins (VSTi), as well as support for pitch bend range and master tuning (RPN) messages and MIDI Tuning Standard (MTS) messages; the latter requires a VST host which can send sysex data to plugins.
+`midi:ctrl` attributes in the Faust source), multi-channel voice assignment for polyphonic instrument plugins (VSTi), as well as support for pitch bend range and master tuning (RPN) messages and MIDI Tuning Standard (MTS) messages.
 The `unit` attribute is also supported, but note that none of the LV2-specific attributes of the faust-lv2 architecture are implemented right now.